Authentication and Keys

 • The Run's join_authority is the private-key that is responsible for allowing or disallowing clients's keys to join a training run.
 It is set by the main_authority during the creation of the Run.

 A Training run can be configured to be restricted to only a set of whitelisted keys, this kind of run is considered "Permissioned".
-As opposed to a "Permissionless" which is open to anyone without any authorization required.
+As opposed to a "Permissionless" which is open to anyone without per-user authorization required.

 Permissioned Runs